dnp-grenoble/keepthelabrunning/index.markdown

 layout: home
 ---

-Please visit the [Catalogue](https://dnp-grenoble.github.io/keepthelabrunning/catalogue/) page as the posts are sorted and enlisted there in different categories.
+Please visit the [Catalogue](https://dnp-grenoble.github.io/keepthelabrunning/catalogue/) page.
+The posts are sorted and enlisted there in different categories.